Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 **Coming Next in a random order:**

-Everything with a '*' next to it is being worked on.
+Everything with a '*' next to it is being worked on.`

-- Rename `seperated_chapters` to `separated_chapters`

-- Chain Quest
+- Chain Quest*

-- Correct remaining errors and revamp book
+- Correct remaining errors and revamp book*

 - Alpha 0.9 release and get the opinion of the Solarus community.